-- Aware that not everyone has the same point of view – show sensitivity and understand their perspective.
+- Be aware that not everyone has the same point of view – show sensitivity and understand their perspective.

-- Provide assistance – depending on the understanding of the emotions and needs of the person.
+- Provide assistance – depending on your understanding of the emotions and needs of the person.

 It takes different types of personalities to make a team run effectively.
 Some people are better communicators, some have brighter ideas and some are more efficient and organized.
 By defining responsibilities beyond specific tasks and thinking about team roles holistically, a team can maximize the talents of the individual members while forming a single entity with the power to achieve great things.

-- Champion – someone who promote ideas, rallies the group and drives change.
+- Champion – someone who enjoys promoting ideas, rallying the group, and driving change.

-- Creator – someone who generates ideas, designs solutions and welcomes creative challenges.
+- Creator – someone who enjoys generating ideas, designing solutions, and tackling creative challenges.

-- Implementer – someone in charge of the daily work activities and administration tasks.
+- Implementer – someone who is adept at taking charge of the daily work activities and administrative tasks.

-- Facilitator – someone who manages relationships within the team and externally; they are the glue that holds everything together.
+- Facilitator – someone who does well managing relationships, both within the team and externally; they are the glue that holds everything together.

 Set Ground Rules

 It’s your team, and the team is free to make its own rules of engagement.
-As a group, you understand team strengths as well as potential pitfalls based on the mix of personalities and work styles.
 Rules may relate to how members communicate, how they establish and meet deadlines and how they handle obstacles.
 With ground rules in place, members know how to navigate challenges and how they will be held accountable in a non-hierarchical structure.

 Important: Ground rules should be flexible and changeable based on team needs.
 Following rules simply because they exist is not an effective practice.